En español | Which vaccines are available and who can get them?

 If you’ve lost your vaccine card, call the site where you were vaccinated to request a new one or a copy of your vaccination record.
 You can also contact the state health department to request a replacement card or a copy of your record.

-All three vaccines reduce the risk of COVID-19 infections and are highly effective at preventing severe illness and death from the disease.
-But no vaccine is 100 percent effective and breakthrough infections, while relatively rare, have been reported.
-The CDC is tracking breakthrough infections and illness and death among vaccinated and unvaccinated populations.
+All four vaccines reduce the risk of COVID-19 infections and are highly effective at preventing severe illness and death from the disease.
+But no vaccine is 100 percent effective, and infections can still occur post-vaccination.

 Also of Interest: